Pension Bible

 There are, however, edge cases where the two are close or relief at source is actually preferable:

-Outside those exceptions, the numerical case for sacrifice is close to automatic.
-Our pension fees pillar guide has a parallel discussion of the other big variable in pension outcomes — what you pay inside the pot — and the two things compound together.
+Outside those exceptions, salary sacrifice is often numerically stronger than relief at source, but the employment-contract and benefit effects still need checking.
+Our pension fees pillar guide has a parallel discussion of the other big variable in pension outcomes — what you pay inside the pot.

 High earners have two specific rules to watch that don't affect most savers.

 The annual allowance.
-The standard cap on tax-efficient pension contributions (from all sources — employer, employee, sacrifice) is £60,000 per tax year for 2025/26.
+The standard cap on pension contributions that can receive tax relief (from all sources — employer, employee, sacrifice) is £60,000 per tax year for 2026/27.
 Contributions above this trigger an annual allowance charge that claws back the relief you otherwise would have received.
 The £60,000 figure is gross, so a £60,000 sacrifice fills it exactly with nothing left for employer contributions on top — in practice sacrificers with generous employer contributions need to leave headroom.

 Carry forward.
 Unused annual allowance from the three previous tax years can be carried forward and used in the current year, provided you were a member of a UK-registered pension scheme during those years.
-For workers with irregular income or a sudden bonus year, carry forward is the mechanism that lets a single large sacrifice pull in up to three years of unused capacity plus the current year's £60k — a theoretical one-year contribution ceiling of £240,000 in unusual cases.
+For workers with irregular income or a sudden bonus year, carry forward can allow unused annual allowance from the three previous tax years to be used alongside the current year's allowance, subject to earnings, tapered allowance and scheme rules.

 The taper for very high earners.
 Once adjusted income (broadly, taxable income plus employer pension contributions) crosses £260,000, the £60,000 annual allowance starts to taper away at a rate of £1 for every £2 over the threshold, down to a minimum of £10,000 for anyone with adjusted income over £360,000.
-Salary sacrifice reduces threshold income for this test (the other test used alongside adjusted income), so for workers near the taper boundary, sacrifice can sometimes be used to avoid triggering it — but the interaction is complex and is one of the handful of pension areas where paid advice from an FCA-regulated IFA usually pays for itself many times over.
+Salary sacrifice can interact with threshold income and adjusted income in complex ways, so high earners near the taper boundary may need regulated advice.

 Things to think about before you sacrifice